Three Steps For Mastering Social Media Advertising

 If your goal is to pull customers to your site, your social media analytics should be combined with…

-Using Google Analytics or Kissmetrics on your website will tell you how your social media traffic has been affected by your advertising campaign.
+Using Google Analytics on your website will tell you how your social media traffic has been affected by your advertising campaign.
 Users who arrive at your site from your advert may stick around and browse, or they might leave straight away.
 Look at the bounce rate and pages per session for your social media traffic—this will inform you whether the link in your advert is the best one.

 Use What You’ve Learned